 The SMF indicates the UPF to add GTP-U SN to packets received from N19 tunnel before sending to gNB.

+In summary:

+The out-of-order problem is introduced by dynamic satellite links, thus SMF needs the satellite backhaul category information to ‘active’ the sequence number.

+For 5G-LAN N19 tunnel on ground in this scenario, SMF should not ‘active’ the sequence number.

 6.X.2 Void